danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 The terms are defined in rules 4, 5 and 6, respectively.
 There is also a set of rules for something called Transitional Protection, but this only applies after July 2019, so is not a concern for our model.
 Where relevant, the time period used for any value calculated over time in UC (e.g. rent being paid, childcare cost) is £ per month.

-## Rule 4 - How much is your maximum amount of UC?
+## Ruleset 4 - How much is your maximum amount of UC?

 Source: p59